Everlasting Moments: Production

 With financing from 26 organisations from five different countries; Sweden, Denmark, Norway, Finland and Germany; the film was Troell's largest project since The Emigrants in the early 1970s.
 Agneta Ulfsäter-Troell, Jan Troell's wife, started doing research and interviews in 1986 with Maja Larsson, Maria Larsson's daughter, who was a cousin to Ulfsäter-Troell's father.
 During her research she found Maria's pictures, which were used as inspiration for the pictures seen in the film.
 The material wasn't organized, but when a person at the Swedish Film Institute heard about the story and how Jan Troell was interested in turning it into a film, an early process for a manuscript was started.

 The first official meeting took place in early 2004.
 Troell said that the casting choice of Maria Heiskanen and Jesper Christensen, both of whom had starred in Troell films previously, had always been "obvious."
 Two years before filming started, Troell met Mikael Persbrandt at a film festival in Sweden and started to imagine him in the role of Sigfrid.
 Persbrandt then contacted Troell himself and persuaded him into giving him the role.
 A major difference between the film and the actual story is that the real Maria Larsson lived in Gothenburg, while the film takes place in Malmö, where Jan Troell himself comes from.

 Filming took place between 26 February and 1 June 2007 in Malmö and Luleå, Sweden, and Vilnius, Lithuania.
 The film was shot on 16 mm film, and then blown up to 35 mm.
 "Then you get a little grainy picture that fits the turn of the [20th] century era and also relates to the early silent cinema.
 I have deliberately kept the colours down and used similar sepia tones as those in for example Victor Sjöström's films," Troell explains this idea.

 Release

 The film premiered as part of the Masters selection at the 2008 Toronto International Film Festival.
 On 24 September the same year it was released in Sweden.
 IFC Films acquired the American distribution rights and gave the film a limited release on 6 March 2009.
 At its peak it was running in 30 theatres during the same weekend.
 It was released in the United Kingdom on 22 May 2009 through Icon Film.
 A US DVD and Blu-ray was released in June 2010 through The Criterion Collection, as part of a collaboration between The Criterion Collection and IFC Films.

 Reception

-The film has a 91% "fresh" rating at Rotten Tomatoes based on 97 reviews, with an average rating of 7.5 out of 10.
+Everlasting Moments has an approval rating of 90% on review aggregator website Rotten Tomatoes, based on 105 reviews, and an average rating of 7.6/10.
+The website's critical consensus states: "Elegant and intimate, Everlasting Moments moves at the deliberate and gentle pace of a classical European period drama".
+Metacritic assigned the film a weighted average score of 80 out of 100, based on 24 critics, indicating generally favorable reviews.
 The average rating from 21 reviews collected at the Swedish-language site Kritiker.se was 4.0 out of 5.